free-drones/drone_interactive_map/src/back-end/README.md

  - [ ] Reimplement the use of RDS
  - [ ] Implement image matching and handling
  - [ ] Implement so the server is using a production server (Currently using a Werkzeug development server which is included in Flask).
 See [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/) for options.
- - [ ] Make the server more secure from attacks, using a production server is a logical first step to achieve this and modyfing SERVER_CORS_ALLOWED_ORIGINS.
+ - [ ] Make the server more secure from attacks, using a production server is a logical first step to achieve this and modifying SERVER_CORS_ALLOWED_ORIGINS.
  - [ ] Improve which images are sent to front-end when front-end calls `request_view`.
 (Currently all images that overlap with specified area are sent).
- - [ ] Add functionallity to support other types of objects to be saved in the database.
+ - [ ] Add functionality to support other types of objects to be saved in the database.
 (For example position of firemen etc.)
  - [ ] Implement support for WebSockets when communicating with front-end.
 (Currently only *Long-polling* is performed).
 See [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/) for options.
  - [ ] Implement support for authentication of users connecting to the system.
  - [ ] Implement support for multiple sessions.
 (Currently only one sessions can be active on the system).
 Work has been done on this subject but more is needed to fully support multiple sessions.
  - [ ] Improve the image processing of images and their position on the map.
  - [ ] Implement a more robust RDS simulator.
- - [ ] Implement functionallity to make the server more stable (Error handling).
+ - [ ] Implement functionality to make the server more stable (Error handling).
  - [ ] Implement a way to stop the main server thread (see function stop_imm() in `/IMM/IMM_app.py`)